ImperialCollegeLondon/safedata_validator/docs/data_managers/install/configuration.md

         of whether or not to organise datasets into project.
 The data manager for a project will need to make this decision during the initial configuration of a data system.

+**The `maximum_embargo_months` element**

+: Data providers can set an embargo date on their datasets.
+Once published, the metadata for the dataset can be seen on Zenodo but the data itself cannot be downloaded until after the embargo has expired.
+This configuration element sets the maximum number of months allowed for this embargo period: it defaults to 24 months.

 **The `extents` element**